Can Anxiety Kill You?

 Unfortunately, we humans are vulnerable to many dangers.
-Accidents, ill-health and suicide, are some of the top causes of death in the UK and worldwide.
-Many of us can become anxious that our loved ones or we will fall victim to an unexpected or premature demise.
+Accidents, ill health and suicide are some of the top causes of death in the UK and worldwide.
+Many of us can become anxious about our loved ones or that we will fall victim to an unexpected or premature demise.
 It seems especially so with the current spread of coronavirus.

-Although people are different, the experience of anxiety has certain common features.
+Although people are different, the experience of anxiety has certain standard features.
 These include:

 - Excessive worry